NEO Battery Materials Announce - GuruFocus.com

-NEO Battery Materials Ltd. (“NEO” or the “Company”), a low-cost silicon anode materials developer that enables longer-running, rapid-charging lithium-ion batteries, is pleased to announce that the Company has granted incentive stock options (“Options”) to researchers and commercialization engineers to acquire an aggregate of 1,300,000 common shares.
+NEO Battery Materials Ltd. (“NEO” or the “Company”), a low-cost silicon anode materials developer that enables longer-running, rapid-charging lithium-ion batteries, is pleased to provide the voting results of the Company’s Annual General and Special Meeting held on February 21, 2023.
+The details of the voting results are included in the report of voting results filed on SEDAR.

-Subject to the terms of the option agreement, all Options were granted at an exercise price of $0.40 and pursuant to the Company’s stock option plan.
-Based on milestone contracts and transactions with global firms in the battery industry, the Options will follow an Accelerated Vesting Schedule in which the Options will vest over 3 years.
-The Company soon plans to include additional available incentives.
+All of the management nominees for election as director were elected by majority until the Company’s next annual meeting of shareholders, and DeVisser Gray LLP was re-appointed as the Company’s auditors.
+All other resolutions detailed in the management information circular were duly authorized and approved by shareholders, namely:

+- Approving Change of Business from a Mining Issuer to a Technology Issuer with Votes for Approximately 99.5%

 About NEO Battery Materials Ltd.